textninja/gcpfunctions/README.md

 # GCP Functions

 Contains a variety of cloud functions.
 Experimental, mostly.
-Used for learning and all that.
+Used for learning and stuff.